jmikkola/Dictionary-lowering/README.md

 The next steps are:

-- Add a type inference pass (so the input doesn't have to be fully annotated with types)
+- [In progress] Add a type inference pass (so the input doesn't have to be fully annotated with types)
 - Add enum/tagged untion types (e.g. Some(x) | None)

 Things that would be nice to add: